[Gilbert Logo]

 Spacing Traps

-[spacing.gif]Regardless of the number of traps used, they should be spread out evenly throughout a facility.
-So, when an insect does enter a responsive period there will be a trap, nearby, to take care of it (preferably within visual range).
-From practical experience we know that spacing traps about 40 feet apart is a good rule of thumb.
-However, due to differing trap designs, control requirements, and existing conditions, the optimum number and distance between traps will vary from facility to facility and from room to room.
+[spacing.gif] Regardless of the number of traps used, they should be spread out evenly throughout a facility.
+Then, when an insect does enter a responsive period there will be a trap, nearby, to take care of it (preferably within visual range).
+From practical experience we know that spacing large traps about 40 feet apart is a good rule of thumb.
+However, due to differing control requirements and existing conditions, the optimum number and distance between traps will vary from facility to facility and from room to room.

 Mount Traps Down Low